 Sometimes the problem isn’t with the operating system but with the hardware.
 Keyboards and mice are probably the most used and abused input components on a computer, meaning that they tend to break more often than other components.

 If your keyboard is connected to your computer using a USB or PS/2 socket than you can disconnect it and install it on a different machine.
 This way you can test if the problem is with your computer or with the keyboard.

 You can also try connecting a different keyboard to your machine and try using the Escape key on that one.
 Or simply purchase a new keyboard.

 5. Run the keyboard troubleshooter

-- Go to Settings > Update & Security > click on Troubleshoot in the left hand panel
+- Go to Settings, then click on Update & Security and click on Troubleshoot in the left-hand panel

 If your default driver comes into conflict with Windows 10, certain keys may fail to work.
 You can fix this problem by uninstalling the Synaptics Pointing Device driver.

 Simply navigate to Control Panel and go to the Uninstall program section.
 Uninstall Synaptics Pointing Device driver from there.

 - Go to Control Panel, type ease of access in the search box and open Ease of Access Center.